-ETF on a stock report screen for decentral publishingIf you pay attention to crypto news at all—or even traditional investing news—you might have heard some rumors about crypto ETFs that the SEC keeps hemming and hawing about.
-There’s all kinds of speculation about if and when the SEC will eventually approve a Bitcoin spot ETF since the only one they’ve so-far approved is a futures ETF.
-And, as usual, there are many varying opinions about how exchange-traded funds could impact crypto prices and adoption.
+ETF on a stock report screen for decentral publishingIf you pay attention to crypto news at all—or even traditional investing news—you might have heard about crypto ETFs.
+There are many varying opinions about how exchange-traded funds could impact crypto prices and adoption.
 But, I’m getting ahead of myself.
 First thing’s first: what the heck are ETFs

 What’s an ETF?